top of page

 Design Studio

-To commence the development of the filter feature for the portal, I led a discovery workshop with a cross-functional team consisting of a product manager, a developer, stakeholders, and designers.
-During the workshop, we collectively generated a wide range of ideas and established a shared vision for the feature.
-We then evaluated the sketches and selected the best idea through a voting process, determining the direction for the implementation of the feature.
+To kick off the development of the portal's filter feature, I led a discovery workshop with a cross-functional team, including a product manager, developer, stakeholders, and designers.
+Together, we brainstormed a wide range of ideas and aligned on a shared vision for the feature.
+After evaluating the sketches, we conducted a voting process to identify the most effective solution, setting a clear direction for implementation.

 Screen Shot 2022-10-03 at 11.55.25 AM.png